 - Does Dental Insurance Cover Teeth Cleaning Costs?

-One of the most common questions we get asked prior to people making their appointment in our Atlanta dental office is "How often should you get a teeth cleaning?"
+One of the most common questions we get asked prior to people making their appointment in our Atlanta dental office is "how often should you get your teeth cleaned?"

 For a healthy mouth, we recommend that you have your teeth cleaned and get a dental exam every six months.
 That usually includes a review of your medical history, any updates, changes, hospitalizations, new medications or allergies that you may have recently had.
 This can include anything new that we don't know, or if it's your first visit to our dental practice.
 We need to know about these changes because your teeth and your body are connected.